May201/CIMilestone1/README.md

 Manual testing of the sign up form was done.Sample characters were added to the field for email address.However without @ or '.' characters, I was unable to proceed with the form.
 I also did manual testing for all the buttons links in the website and they appeared to be in order.

-Browser support : The website is well supported for Firefox , Microsoft Edge and Chrome.However on Internet explorer, the images under plans section were highly skewed.
+Browser support : The website is well supported for Firefox , Microsoft Edge and Chrome.However on Internet explorer, the images under plans section were highly skewed.Tried Auto prefixer option to fix it, but none was available .

 ## Responsive design